Umami Pot

 Step 2

-Heat the pot over very low heat for about 10 minutes (for 2 servings).
-When small bubbles appear on the surface of the liquid, turn off the heat and remove the kombu.
+Heat the pot over very low heat for about 10 minutes or longer.
+When small bubbles start to appear on the surface, remove the kombu.
 Kombu dashi is ready.

 ishikari-jiru_instruction-3